“Aiming high; learning together; living together”

 While all year groups have stand alone English and Maths lessons, skills in these areas are embedded throughout other subject areas.
 Subjects are taught using a thematic approach to learning which has been developed with the needs of all pupils in mind.

 Assessment of children’s skills is ongoing, with Cold Tasks and Hot Tasks used in writing and Maths to show progression and ensuring objectives are met throughout a unit of work in English and Maths.

 The curriculum is enhanced further through residential trips in years 4, 5 and 6.
 These trips give the children valuable learning experiences which can be used back in school; in addition they also help Year 6 pupils develop resilience which will aid their transition into KS3.
 We also offer an extensive range of day visits linking to the children’s learning and to enhance their scope and develop opportunities throughout each year.
 Such trips have included Aero Zone (East Midlands Airport), Pantomimes, theatre trips, Space Centre and many, many more.
-We offer opportunities to use PE and team building skills in the locality including Outdoor Learning in the woodland area adjacent to the school where each class attends Forest School once a week.
+We offer opportunities to use PE and team building skills in the locality including Outdoor Learning in the woodland area adjacent to the school where each class attends Forest School.

 Intent, Implementation and Impact of Our